ktaylor63/southeast/site/content/wildlife/reptiles/southern-hognose-snake.md

 ### Candidate Conservation Agreements with Assurances

 Throughout the range of the southern hognose snake, several Candidate Conservation Agreements with Assurances (CCAAs) have been developed or are being developed.
 CCAAs are voluntary commitments made by non-federal partners to undertake actions that will remove or reduce threats to candidate or other at-risk species, providing net conservation benefits that have the potential to preclude the need to list a species under the Endangered Species Act.
 Two CCAAs in place that have the potential to benefit the southern hognose snake are the Camp Blanding Joint Training Center CCAA and The Quail County Programmatic CCAA.
-A third one in development is South Carolina’s Southern Pinelands Programmatic CCAA.
 These agreements provide enrolled landowners with certain regulatory assurances, should a species become listed in the future.

 ### State protections